jdalonsos/-Andes-microeconometrics-repo/README.md

-# This repository includes the materal used in the "microeconometrics" course
+# This repository includes the material used in the "microeconometrics" course